Buying a New Apple Watch 2025: Is the Newest Apple Watch the Best?

 Apple Watch SE (2nd Gen)

-My personal pick for the best budget Apple Watch is the SE (2nd Gen).
-It is the newest "budget" watch and it looks great while boasting a lot of the features Apple Watch wearers love.
+The Apple Watch SE (2nd Gen) is the newest "budget" watch, and it looks great while boasting a lot of the features Apple Watch wearers love.
 One of the biggest complaints is that it doesn't offer features such as ECG, despite being able to alert the wearer if they experience an irregular heart rhythm.
 However, it does have the new Crash Detection feature, which will alert your emergency contact and make an emergency SOS call unless you cancel the call because you don't need assistance.

 Apple Watch Series 8